ShivprasadSagare/temp_xalign/README.md

 cd ..
 ```
+Then run the file `run_pretrain.sh` with proper hyperparams edited in it.
+Next, run `run_finetune.sh` with the checkpoint_path argument in it set to the checkpoint path created from previous pretraining.
+Set other hyperparams as well before running.

 3. Some miscelleneous tips before running experiment
   * Set up the wand api key using `export WANDB_API_KEY=bf6eddaca0cddb4d9e70aa37fb5ef56202d7ef74`